Caitlin Kinnunen: Type 1 on Broadway

 How long have you known that you wanted to be an actor?

 Acting has been part of my life forever.
 I started taking classes and doing summer camps in theater when I was 3 years old.
 I did my first professional show when I was 11.
 And then I moved to New York to make my Broadway debut when I was 16, and I am still here now 10 years later.
 It’s just always been a part of who I am and it’s always been what I do.

 Tell me about your move to New York

-Were you ever worried that T1D might affect your ability to pursue your dream as an actor?
+Were you ever worried that type 1 diabetes (T1D) might affect your ability to pursue your dream as an actor?

 How do you manage your diabetes?

 I got the pump when I was 10, so there were two years that I did injections.
 I am currently on a Medtronic insulin pump and then a Dexcom Continuous Glucose Monitor (CGM).
 I’ve been using the CGM for I think seven years now, and it’s truly life changing.
 I don’t know how I would do without it.
 Every once in a while it fails for a day and I’m like, “How did I ever function?”
 I’d say I check my blood sugar at least twice a day because of the calibration for the G5.
 But then for the most part, I don’t check it more than that.
 Every once in a while if like the Dexcom is ever off a little bit, I’ll check maybe five times a day, but that only happens once every six months probably.

 What is it like managing your diabetes while on stage?